jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### Syrinx Consulting ~ 2021

-I redesigned and developed our own marketing website with a custom GitHub Wiki as a custom CMS.
+I redesigned and developed our own marketing website with a custom <mark>GitHub Wiki as a custom CMS</mark>.

 ### Tg2 Solutions ~ 2019–2021

 Tg2 provides complete solutions for field–oriented organizations looking to streamline operations.
-I led the mobile development of DataSolv, their cross–platform app that collects and manages inspection data, creating a new dynamic UX for input forms, data sync, custom reporting, and map visualization tools.
+I led the mobile development of DataSolv, their cross–platform app that collects and manages inspection data, <mark>creating a new dynamic UX for input forms</mark>, data sync, custom reporting, and map visualization tools.

 ### See Yourself Health ~ 2020

+<aside class="left">The type of app people think they need AI for now.</aside>

 See Yourself Health connects diabetics with fellow peers and health professionals to create a community striving towards better health.
-I led the development of a cross–platform mobile app featuring an animated, interactive avatar that helped patients track and report symptoms.
+I led the development of a cross–platform mobile app featuring an animated, interactive avatar that <mark>helped patients track and report symptoms</mark>.

 ### Sefas Innovation ~ 2020

 Sefas is a global leader in omni channel customer communications management.
-I worked with their engineering team to develop composable, configurable UX components for their customer onboarding and job tracking apps.
+I worked with their engineering team to <mark>develop composable, configurable UX components</mark> for their customer onboarding and job tracking apps.

 ### octoScope ~ 2020

 octoScope is the market leader in isolated, repeatable, and automated wireless personal testbeds.
-We ported their network traffic tool, multiPerf, from C++ to run on iOS and developed a way for the new app to communicate with servers via Ethernet.
+We ported their network traffic tool, multiPerf, <mark>from C++ to run on iOS and developed a way for the new app to communicate with servers via Ethernet</mark>.

 ### Iron Mountain ~ 2019